elliseputnam/project-2-starter/README.rst

 General requirements for all deliverables:

-* You are free to develop your code in whichever environment you like, but the code you submit code must compile and function on Gradescope.
+* You are required to use the Docker environment you set up in Project
-  The Gradescope enviroment is the same as Isengard (Ubuntu 20.04).
+  1. The Gradescope enviroment is the same as Docker environment.

 * Your code must be written using only the C programming language.
 Do not extend using additional languages.
-The exception is for the Makefile for your project, you may write the build system for your code using any available language on Isengard.
+The exception is for the Makefile for your project, which is already sufficient for this project.

 * To compile your code, the grader should be able to ``cd`` into your repository and run ``make``.
 To run your code, the grader should be